pyproj4/pyproj/docs/index.rst

 .. note:: Minimum supported Python version is 3.6

-.. warning:: pyproj 3 wheels do not include transformation grids.
+.. note:: pyproj 3 wheels do not include transformation grids.
           For migration assistance see: :ref:`transformation_grids`

-.. warning:: pyproj 3+ no longer supports manylinux1 wheels.
+.. note:: pyproj 3+ no longer supports manylinux1 wheels.
           pip>=19.0 is required to install manylinux2010 wheels.

 .. toctree::